 - Antibiotics may be necessary to treat secondary bacterial infections.

-Feline acne is a common problem which affects on the cat’s chin and lips.
+Feline acne is a common problem that affects the cat’s chin and lips.
 Often symptoms are so mild that they go unnoticed.
 Acne can affect cats of any age, sex or breed.
-Sebaceous glands secrete oils (known as sebum) lubricate the skin, preventing dryness and irritation.
+Sebaceous glands secrete oils (known as sebum) that lubricate the skin, preventing dryness and irritation.

 - Chin swelling

 - Severely affected cats may develop open sores which become infected